coderefinery/cmake/_episodes/10-exercise.md

   - How can we create an installer and packager?
 keypoints:
   - Structure your CMake project in a modular way.
-  - You always want to print version information in your program output for reproducibility.
+  - You **always** want to print version information in your program output for reproducibility (does not matter whether this is a CMake project or not).
 ---

 ## Creating a CMake framework for an example project